 How to Apply to the Graduate Program

 Students will be admitted on the basis of academic records, a personal statement, and letters of recommendation from at least three faculty members.
-GREs are not required, but if submitted, they will be considered.
 MS applicants are required to submit two letters of recommendation, but three letters are recommended.
 Candidates should have a bachelor's degree in a scientific discipline from an accredited institution.
 We recommend that applicants have had course-experience in calculus, physics, organic chemistry, and physical chemistry.

 Visits to Brandeis

 Applicants are encouraged to visit Brandeis to meet with students and faculty.
 We will do our best to accommodate requested visits based on availability of faculty.
 It may be difficult to schedule a visit between January and April because the BCBP Admissions Committee invites specific applicants to visit Brandeis for scheduled interview dates during this time.
 Applicants should use the second page of the online application to list the names of the faculty with whom they wish to meet during their visit.
-Notifications of acceptance or rejection are sent out as decisions are reached but no later than mid-April.
+Notifications of admissions decisions are sent out as they are made, but generally are made no later than mid-April.